 If you are engaged in a divorce and you or your spouse has a significant amount of outstanding student loans, these may be a crucial part of your divorce negotiations.
 Student loans provide a substantial amount of education that provides future dividends; however, the loans also provide a significant amount of debt for many years.
 Therefore, it is important to understand how these specific debts are classified, distributed, and properly assess their value.
-Discuss the student loans obtained by you or your spouse, with your Pensacola Divorce Attorney to evaluate your options regarding these debts.
+Discuss the student loans obtained by you or your spouse, with your attorney to evaluate your options regarding these debts.

 In every divorce case, the parties must engage in the process of equitable distribution.
 This process includes classifying all assets and liabilities possessed by either spouse as marital or non marital and subsequently engaging in a division of the marital property in a fair manner considering the circumstances.
 Therefore, the first step in determining the division of a student loan debt is defining its classification.

 Generally, marital property is any asset or liability obtained during the course of the marriage, while a non marital asset or liability is one obtained before the marriage.
 Therefore, the easiest way to classify a student loan debt is to look at the date the loan was obtained.
 Further, you will want to decipher the benefits the loan provided to each spouse.